nurielleve/software-design/docs/assignment1.md

 | QR8  | State Saving | Reliability | The state of the game will be maintained when the program is exited, such that the user can return to their game later.|

-Maximum number of words for this section: 1000

 ### Java libraries
 Author(s): Nuriel Leve, Amanda Patterson, Dominic Smorra, Lucy Lawrence